yashmadan123/mslearn-openai/Instructions/Labs/01-get-started-azure-openai.md

 ### Task 5: Explore prompts and parameters

-You can use the prompt and parameters to maximize the likelihood of generating the response you need.
+In this task, you'll explore prompts and parameters by experimenting with different inputs and settings to fine-tune the AI model's responses and behavior.

 1. In the **Configuration** pane select **Parameter** , set the following parameter values: